 Your business needs to grow to survive!

-In my over 30 years in business I have been part of and seen many business growth initiatives and it’s about creating a new and compelling leadership vision for the businesses future growth.
+Throughout my professional career I have been part of and seen many business growth initiatives.
+I have realized that it boils down to creating a new and compelling leadership vision for the businesses future growth.

-It all starts with the leaderships teachable point of view, as Charan puts it.
-It’s about:
+It all starts with the leadership’s teachable point of view, as Charan puts it.

 - getting all stakeholders to clearly understand how the business succeeds in creating value,